Engee documentation

 Details

-The output signal has the same length as specified in the Filter length parameters.
+The output signal has the same length as specified in the parameter Filter length.

-At each step the block outputs the current updated filter weights.
+At each step, the block displays the current updated filter weights.

 Data types